OSHA Recordkeeping: A How-To Guide for Employers

 OSHA Recordkeeping 101: The Basics

-Documenting Work-related Accidents
+Documenting Work-Related Accidents

 According to OSHA’s recordkeeping standard (29 CFR Part 1904), organizations in high-risk industries and those that employ more than 10 employees at all times during the calendar year are required to keep detailed records on serious work-related injuries and illnesses for up to five years.
-However, employers in certain low-risk industries are often exempt from some of the more labor-intensive recordkeeping guidelines and reporting requirements.
-In terms of criteria, OSHA asks employers to maintain injury and illness records for any workplace accident that leads to:
+These recordkeeping requirements apply to most employers in the general industry sector, and they are fundamental to federal OSHA’s mission of promoting occupational safety.

 • Days away from work